 1. Advisor of Choice.
 An advisor of choice is a person selected by the Complainant or Respondent to advise and accompany the Complainant or Respondent throughout the investigation and adjudication process.
-An advisor of choice may be any person, including an attorney.
-The institution does not appoint or pay for an advisor of choice.
-An advisor of choice's role is limited to the functions further described in this policy.
+An advisor of

 - 2. Affirmative Consent.
 Affirmative consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
 Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
 The definition of affirmative consent does not vary based upon a participant's sex, sexual orientation, gender identity, or gender expression. - 3.
 Coercion.
 Coercion is a threat, undue pressure, or intimidation to engage in sexual activity.
 Coercion is more than an effort to persuade, seduce, entice, or attract another person to engage in sexual activity.
 A person's words or conduct are sufficient to constitute coercion if they deprive another individual of the ability to freely choose whether or not to engage in sexual activity. - 4.
 Complainant.
 The term Complainant refers to the person who allegedly experienced the sexual misconduct in violation of the policy whether or not a formal complaint is filed.
 In some cases, the Title IX Coordinator may file a formal complaint and thereby initiate an investigation and adjudication process pursuant to this policy.
 In that instance, the Title IX Coordinator is not the "Complainant"; the complainant remains the person who allegedly experienced the sexual misconduct. - 5.
 Consent.
 As used in this policy, term "consent" always refers to "affirmative consent" (defined above).